Click Here to Download the Article Style and Submission Guidelines

 6. Abbreviations

-• Do not italicize ibid. or et al. when used in endnotes and references.
+- Do not italicize ibid. or et al. in footnotes.

 7. Use of biased, derogatory, or offensive language

-• In quoted texts within scholarly works the preference is to elide the word (n––, r––, g––, etc.).
+- In quoted texts within scholarly works the preference is to elide the word (n––, r––, g––, etc.).
 It is acceptable to add an s at the end of the dash to make the sentence grammatically correct.
 We encourage the author to include an explanation for why the word has been changed.
-If the word is used repeatedly (for example, in an ethnography where the respondents use the word as part of their normal responses) a note of explanation must be included in the FM, whether as a separate note or as part of the introductory material.
+If the word is used repeatedly (for example, in an ethnography where the respondents use the word as part of their normal responses), a note of explanation must be included in the front matter, whether as a separate note or as part of the introductory material.

-• If citing the title of a published work in-text, the word or words should be retained but an endnote should be added to explain why it was retained.
+- If the author cites the title of a published work in-text, the word or words should be retained but a note should be added to explain why it was retained.

-11. Tables and figures should be sequentially numbered.
-In-text references to them (and to other chapters) should be lower case: “see table 2.”
-Use italicized letters when necessary for table footnotes.
-All table and figures must have sources, even if they are “author’s tabulations.”
+- Tables and figures should be sequentially numbered.
+In-text references to them should be lowercase: “see table 2.”
+For table footnotes, use italicized letters in the table itself and in the note.
+All tables and figures must list a source, even if it is “Author’s tabulations.”

-We typically use author and date system of citation: “McFate 1995” in the text, with a complete citation appearing in a reference list at the end of the book/chapter.
-To include page numbers with a string of citations please use the following style: (McFate 1995, 9; Jones and Murphy 1992, 6–10; Hardin 1990, ch.
+We typically use the author and date system of citation: “McFate 1995” parenthetically in the text, with a complete citation appearing in a reference list at the end of the article.
+To include page numbers with a string of citations, please use the following style: (McFate 1995, 9; Jones and Murphy 1992, 6–10; Hardin 1990, ch.
 4).

 In references if an offensive word is used in the title of a published work, it should be retained.

-13. Please use subheads to break up your text, but do not start your article with a subhead and do not use “Introduction.” as a subhead.
+15. Authors should use subheads to break up the text but should not start the article with a subhead or use “Introduction” as a subhead.
 Subheads and sections of the text should not be numbered (i.e., please do not divide the paper into sections using Roman or Arabic numerals).

-14. Any references to color—in text, or in captions, or in the key within the art—need to be worded so that they will work when printed in black and white and when it appears in color as an ebook.
+16. Any references to color art—in text, captions, or the key within the art—need to be worded so that they will work when the art is printed in black and white and when it appears in color in the online version of the journal.

 Standard entry for single-author book:

 Grubb, W. Norton.
 1996.
 Learning to Work: Reintegrating Job Training and Education.
-New York: Russell Sage Foundation.
+Russell Sage Foundation.

 Standard entry for multi-author book:

 Spain, Daphne, and Suzanne M. Bianchi.
 1996.
 Balancing Act: Motherhood, Marriage, and Employment Among American Women.
-New York: Russell Sage Foundation.
+Russell Sage Foundation.

 Standard entry for journal article: